blesius-family/blesius.org/remembering-dr-blesius.md

 <p>His life in the United States was always punctuated with the
 relationships he sustained with friends and family on the Moselle River, in the Rhine River valley, and elsewhere.
-This contact helped sustain him.</p>
+This contact brought him joy.</p>

 <p>He was preceded in death by his parents, Nikolaus and Erica Blesius
 and his brother Wolf Ludwig Blesius.
 He is survived by his wife, Rita,